artf/ajaxable/README.md

 # Ajaxable

-Make your form instantly ajaxable.
-This library simply takes the standard HTML form as an input and make it send requests via AJAX keeping HTML5 validations.
+This library simply takes the standard HTML forms as an input and make them send requests via AJAX keeping HTML5 validations.

 ## Installation

-Download the file from [here](https://cdn.rawgit.com/artf/ajaxable/master/dist/ajaxable.min.js) or get it directly from the `/dist` folder
+Download the file from [here](https://cdn.rawgit.com/artf/ajaxable/master/dist/ajaxable.min.js), via `npm i ajaxable` or get it directly from the `/dist` folder

 ## Usage